pallgeuer/DeepStack/README.md

 And this installs PyTorch 1.8.2 LTS along with TensorRT 6.0.1 into the new conda environment `trt` based on an existing installation of CUDA 10.1:
 ```
-CFG_CONDA_ENV=trt ./install-pytorch-1.8.2-cuda-10.1-trt.sh
+CFG_CONDA_ENV=trt ./install-pytorch-1.8.2-cuda-10.1-trt-6.0.1.sh
 ```
 The following installs PyTorch 1.10.2 along with TensorRT 8.2.3 into the new conda environment `myproj` based on an existing installation of CUDA 11.3, but does not explicitly compile TensorRT into PyTorch:
 ```
-CFG_CONDA_ENV=myproj ./install-pytorch-1.10.2-cuda-11.3-trtext.sh
+CFG_CONDA_ENV=myproj ./install-pytorch-1.10.2-cuda-11.3-trtext-8.2.3.sh
 ```
 This may be useful in order to side-step compatibility issues, and does not prevent you from exporting PyTorch models to TensorRT via ONNX as normal.
-For instance, PyTorch 1.10 is not directly compatible with TensorRT 8 and above (due to removal of deprecated APIs), and TensorRT 7 does not support Python 3.9+.
-TensorRT 7 also only officially supports cuDNN 8.1.1, which may not match up well to the desired CUDA version.
+For instance, PyTorch 1.10 is not directly compatible with TensorRT 8 and above (due to removal of deprecated APIs), and TensorRT 7 does not support Python 3.9+ or CUDA 11.2+ (even though at first from the website it seems CUDA 11.2 is supported).
+TensorRT 7 also only officially supports up to cuDNN 8.1.1, which may not match up well to the desired CUDA version.

 In most of the above commands, two other commonly useful configuration variables aside from `CFG_CONDA_ENV` are `CFG_AUTO_ANSWER=1` (automatically answer yes to